NEW: Conference programme updated with session and paper details, and now available to download here.

 Dr Haydn Read has nearly 30 years local and international management experience in public and private sector infrastructure portfolios.
 His interest lies within the myriad of operational challenges facing New Zealand, and the possibilities inherent with the new technologies, big data, cloud analytics and evidence-based investment decisions these enable.
 Haydn recently completed his doctorate at Victoria University’s School of Government, and is a remote scholar with The Institute of Fiscal Studies and Democracy (IFSD) at the University of Ottawa in Canada – who provide infrastructure and financial advice to the Canadian government.

 Submissions for the Stats NZ Jacoby Prize and the PANZ Newell Award are now open to all students!
-Closing date is 30 April 2019.
+Closing date has been extended to 24 May 2019.
 Click here for information about the inaugural PANZ Newell Award for posters, and and here for information on the Stats NZ Jacoby Prize.

 For updates about registration, speakers, panels and posters watch this space or check out our Facebook page.